 After you have completed the process of creating a virtual network, you’ll then need to create a new on-premises network connection with this virtual network.
 And what an on-premises network connection (OPNC) is, is an object in the Microsoft Endpoint Manager admin center.

 This is what provides Cloud PC provisioning profiles with the required information to connect to on-premises resources.
 So before you get started with creating the OPNC, you’ll need the following:

 - AD join password

-With everything now in place, you first need to find your domain name which is simple enough with access to a domain controller.
+With everything now in place, you first need to find your domain name.
+This is simple enough with access to a domain controller.
 Once you know your domain name then you can proceed to validate the User Principal Name Suffix (UPN Suffix).
 Checking that your UPN Suffix is routable is extremely important to avoid problems later on.

-With that done, you need to create an Organizational Unit that will allow you to properly manage your Cloud PCs and dedicated GPOs.
+Once done, you will create an Organizational Unit, allowing you to properly manage your Cloud PCs and dedicated GPOs.
 To perform this task, go to AD Users and Computers mmc and then head over to where you want to set your new Organizational Unit.
 Next, you can then either right-click an existing Organizational Unit or click where you want to create a new one.

 Next, you need to ensure that Azure AD Connect is properly configured to get users synchronized with Azure AD.
 This you will do by opening Azure AD Connect and then selecting Configure device options.